 With the Circular Sur bus running clockwise (heading east on San Juan) you can easily reach the Parque de los Pies Descalzos (Barefoot Park), the northern part of El Centro, the San Diego shopping mall (which is also where you can catch a collectivo to the airport), the Museum of Modern Art, and also provides an alternative route to get to Poblado.

 The Circular Sur heading west on San Juan will take you down by Los Molinos Mall, which is the closest big, modern mall to the neighborhood, though Unicentro has improved in recent years.
 This route will eventually circle back to all the places mentioned above as well.

-The Hotelera bus is another convenient bus which runs down Nutibara.
-From here it passes by the San Diego shopping mall, and heads up Las Palmas for a ways before dipping into the neighborhoods above Poblado.
+The Hotelera bus is another convenient bus that runs down Nutibara.
+From here it passes by the San Diego shopping mall and heads up Las Palmas for a while before dipping into the neighborhoods above Poblado.
 You can easily reach El Castillo (the Castle) or even hop off a block or two from Parque Lleras (much closer than most other public transportation options).
 This bus also directly serves the Terminal del Sur bus station.

 Going to El Centro

-There are a number of buses that serve El Centro, practically all of them that run east bound on San Juan, where you can join the Medellin free walking tour, visit the Museo de Antioquia, El Hueco, or the other numerous attractions downtown (be sure to read my detailed guide to the Medellin Centro, too).
+There are a number of buses that serve El Centro, practically all of them run eastbound on San Juan, where you can join the Medellin free walking tour, visit the Museo de Antioquia, El Hueco, or the other numerous attractions downtown (be sure to read my detailed guide to the Medellin Centro, too).

 Medellin Bus Route Maps